stolostron/multicluster-global-hub/doc/byo.md

 - Require the storage size is at least 20Gb (store 3 managed hubs with 250 managed clusters and 50 policies per managed hub for 18 months).

 ## Bring your own Grafana
 You have been relying on your own Grafana to get metrics from multiple sources (Prometheus) from different clusters and have to aggregate the metrics yourself.
-In order to get multicluster global hub data into your own Grafana, you need to configure the datasource and import the dashboard.
+In order to get multicluster global hub data into your own Grafana, you need to configure the datasource and import the dashboards.

-1. Get the postgres connection information from the multicluster global hub storage secret
+1. Get the postgres connection information from the multicluster global hub Grafana datasource secret
 ```
-oc get secret multicluster-global-hub-grafana-datasources -ojsonpath='{.data.datasources\.yaml}' | base64 -d
+oc get secret multicluster-global-hub-grafana-datasources -n multicluster-global-hub -ojsonpath='{.data.datasources\.yaml}' | base64 -d
 ```
 the output likes:
 ```